SUSE/ha-sap-terraform-deployments/doc/saptune.md

 saptune_solution: 'HANA'
 ```

-By default the pillars are configured to apply HANA for hana nodes and NETWEAVER solution for netweavers.
+By default the pillars are configured to apply HANA for hana nodes and NETWEAVER solution for NetWeavers.

-For further information refer to the saphanaboostrap-formula or netweaver.
+For further information refer to the saphanaboostrap-formula or NetWeaver.
 The code for the module is implemented in https://github.com/SUSE/salt-shaptools